skryukov/inertia_rails-contrib/docs/guide/remembering-state.md

 ## Manually saving state

-The `useRemember` hook watches for data changes and automatically save those changes to the history state.
-Then, Inertia will restore the data on page load.
+The `useRemember` hook watches for data changes and automatically saves them to the history state.
+When navigating back to the page, Inertia will restore this data.

 However, it's also possible to manage this manually using the underlying `remember()` and `restore()` methods in Inertia.